Waste Too Wet to Hot Compost

 - Adding a bulking agent.
 This should always be added with all waste to aid airflow within the HOTBIN.
 Bulking agent to waste ratios can be found here.

 Remember: Shredded paper is to balance the moisture content in the waste and bulking agent is to maintain aeration.
-Both are essential to hot compost effectively.
+Both are essential to hot compost effectively and cannot be interchanged.

 Half fill your food caddy with paper and add the waste on top.